Difference Between Motion and Resolution

 What is Resolution?

 A resolution is a motion that is accepted by the majority.
 It can be an accepted motion that is voted on in a meeting or assembly.
 All the resolutions must have a motion.
 Motion can be called the mother of resolution.
 Unlike motion, a resolution is quite binding.
-It is accurately noted in the minutes of the meeting, and it will change the policy of the assembly.
+It is accurately noted in the meeting minutes, and it will change the assembly’s policy.
 It affects the entity in full.

 Resolutions are responsible for creating national policies and laws.
 People deliberate a lot with a motion to find out the best course of action or resolution.